 2022 World Cup: How qualifying works around the world

 Qualifying for the 2022 World Cup began on June 6, 2019, when minor nations from the Asian confederation played their first round of matches.
-Mongolia's Norjmoogiin Tsedenbal scored the very first goal in qualifying as Mongolia beat Brunei Darussalam 2-0.
+Mongolia's Norjmoogiin Tsedenbal scored the very first goal in qualifying in a 2-0 win over Brunei Darussalam.

 For the 2018 World Cup, FIFA held a gala for the preliminary round draw of all confederations.
 However, this will not happen for the 2022 tournament.

 A FIFA spoksperson told ESPN: "Given the fact that the FIFA World Cup 2022 will take place in November-December and that each confederation plans a different timeline for their qualifiers to the tournament, it has been agreed that a preliminary draw will be held separately for each one of them.